Baseline cruise before deep sea mining

 Efficient representation of plankton visual appearance

 For plankton classification by computers to work efficiently, relevant features must be extracted from the images.
 These features are a summary of the visual aspect of the image.
 Convolutional Neural Networks (CNNs) are particularly effective at image classification because, during model training, the features are optimised to improve classification performance.
 One way to assess the quality of those features is to represent them in a reduced space, through a t-SNE for example, and check that categories (in color in the figure on the right) are well separated.
-This is what Renan Jacomassi (Brazil) did and indeed, the network he trained lead to a clear separation of the different plankton taxa.
-Now this model and features can be used for further endeavours.
+This is what Antonio Goulart and Alexandre Morimitsu (Brazil) did and indeed, the trained network led to a clear separation of the different plankton taxa.
+They presented a pilot study at the 2021 OCEANS Conference.
+Now this model and features can be used for further endeavors.

 Images from the deep Coral Sea